rjmfernandes/confluent-data-contract/README.md

 ```

 **NOTES:**
-* ClientIdValidation rule is applied to field clientId (at the root) which has the tag `CLIENTID`
+* ClientIdValidation rule is applied to any field which has the tag `CLIENTID`
-* ProductIdValidation rule is applied to field productId (at the root) which has the tag `PRODUCTID`
+* ProductIdValidation rule is applied to any field which has the tag `PRODUCTID`
-* CountryValidation rule is applied to any field named `countryCode` (at the root)
+* CountryValidation rule is applied to any field named `countryCode`
 * Product, client and order events are produced and as the rules are copied to the schemas, they are executed during the production.

 Finally, let's check the DLQ topics.
 Note that CountryCode rule does not send data to a DLQ topic, but the ClientIdValidation and ProductIdValidation rules do.